lucywang000/clj-statecharts/docs/content/docs/transitions.md

 > An eventless transition is a transition that is always taken when the machine is in the state where it is defined, and when its guards evaluates to true.
 They are always checked when the state is first entered, before handling any other events.

-Eventless transitions are defined on the :always key of the state node:
+Eventless transitions are defined on the `:always` key of the state node:

-Given the next state machine:
+Given the following state machine:

 ```clojure
 {:states {:s1 {:entry entry1